 We would also like you to send an electronic copy of your handout to RachelCox@weber.edu so that we can make all materials available on an Adjunct Canvas course.
 Please make every effort to bring this information to the retreat.
 Doing so will maximize the benefit of this event for you and the other participants.
 Click here to download a sample handout.

 Now is the time to sign up and be counted!
 Please sign up using the link below.
-Join us on Saturday, February 9 to learn more ways to be Wicked Educators!
+Join us on Saturday, February 1 to learn more ways to BE the GOOD!

-All participants will receive a $50 Amazon gift card.
+All participants will receive a $50 gift card.

 Shared resources from the previous retreats: